snomsionius/Final-Fantasy-14-online-JumboCactpot-Helper-Ver.-1.0.4/README.md

 Features to come:

 -Background music
--More "secure" generation and accurate Numbers -Dataset update via Server
+\n More "secure" generation and accurate Numbers -Dataset update via Server
 -Optimizations under the hood,more stable code